stakater/Reloader/README.md

 _Repository git tagging_: The Reloader repository is tagged on every push to main.
 The creation of a tag does not trigger anything else, it just acts as a pointer to a commit on main.

 _Helm chart versioning_: The Reloader Helm chart release process is still [work in progress](https://github.com/stakater/Reloader/issues/684).
 This page will be updated when the process is settled.
-As a headsup, to address the issues that are inherent in the current process the chart will most probably be relocated to the [Stakater charts repository](https://github.com/stakater/charts/).
+As a heads-up, to address the issues that are inherent in the current process the chart will most probably be relocated to the [Stakater charts repository](https://github.com/stakater/charts/).
 This setup is common in open-source repositories.
 When a GitHub release has been manually created in this repository, an image will be built, and Renovate in the charts repository will update the Helm chart to use it.

 ## Changelog